RobertoTorino/new-cdk-app/README_WORKSHOP.md

 2-create_new_cdk-app_with_variable_name.sh
 ```

 **2 - Refactor the package.json file with the following entries.
 This is an example where you can just copy and paste the lines.
-Be sure to do a `npm install` when you are finished and update the packages if needed.
+Be sure to use the latest cdk version and do a `npm install` when you are finished, update other packages if needed.
 We need this adjustments if we want to create and run proper test suites.**
 ```json
 {